Horea94/Fruit-Images-Dataset/readme.md

 ## How we created the dataset ##

-Fruits were planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.
+Fruits and vegetables were planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.

 A Logitech C920 camera was used for filming the fruits.
 This is one of the best webcams available.